Alienation of affections: United States

 As of 2016, alienation of affections was recognized in six United States jurisdictions: Hawaii, North Carolina, Mississippi, New Mexico, South Dakota, and Utah.
 The U.S. Supreme Court has declined to consider the constitutionality of such torts by writ of certiorari, notwithstanding academic commentary suggesting that these torts are unconstitutional under the United States Constitution and relevant modern precedents decided based upon it, including Obergefell v.
 Hodges, that struck down laws prohibiting same sex marriage in the United States.
 The U.S. Supreme Court has addressed the tort in several cases that did not question its constitutionality, including U.S. v.
 Kaiser, 363 U.S. 299, 310 (1960) (dissenting opinion) (tax treatment of damages awards); Lykes v.
 U.S., 343 U.S. 118, 126 (1952) (tax deductions for litigation costs); Sherrer v.
 Sherrer, 334 U.S. 343, 373 (1948) (dissenting opinion) (full faith and credit afforded to divorce judgments); Shepard v.
 United States, 290 U.S. 96, 105 (1933) (admissibility of evidence); Tinker v.
 Colwell, 193 U.S. 473, 474 (1904) (availability of discharge of damages awards in bankruptcy); Waldron v.
 Waldron, 156 U.S. 361, 362–64 (1895) (preservation of objections to evidence when transcripts from a related proceeding are introduced).
 The U.S. Supreme Court has never granted certiorari on the constitutionality of the tort.

 The tort of alienation of affection was inherited as part of the common law.
 The law was codified in some states, the first one being New York with legislation in 1864, and similar legislation existed in many U.S. states in the late 19th and early 20th centuries.

-Since 1935, this tort has been abolished in 42 states, including New York and Illinois.
+Since 1935, this tort has been abolished in 42 states.
 Most states have abolished the action by legislation, but some came to an end by judicial review.

 For example, in 1927, actions for alienation of affection were abolished in Louisiana as a result of Moulin v.
 Monteleone, 165 La.
 169, 115 So.
 447. See also South Carolina case Russo v.
 Sutton, 422 SE 2d 750 (1992), abolishing the heart balm action for alienation of affection.